 Right.
 So it is I mean like it’s, it’s we’re still moving from a place of tragedy to a place of acceptance, and hopefully tomorrow to a place of just natural inclusion.
 There are rare school districts that actually do a very full, very open, organic inclusion, even then, the education system is not evolved enough that people would know what the right best fit for your child is.
 So it can happen.
 But it’s hard.

 Is there anything that you would take as a i, you might smack my head off for this question.
 But is there anything you’d say, as a general rule of thumb as far as learning for awkward systems?
 And of course, I’m referring here specifically to get to the diagnosis of Trisomy 21 Down syndrome.
 What I mean is, for example, you know, you hear over and over again, that music is great for our kids.
 Yes, just an example.
 So is there anything you take as a general?

-Which again, this is a more practical question that I have, what is your opinion on learning screen time, because there are so many great apps that both I and my son enjoy, but they are on the iPad.
+Again, this is a more practical question that I have, what is your opinion on learning screen time, because there are so many great apps that both I and my son enjoy, but they are on the iPad?
 So I would add here that this is especially true probably for your listeners outside the US because a lot of material, a lot of stuff comes from there.
-And sometimes you know, things like shipping etc, can be prohibitive, making an electronic option, the only viable option, so to speak.
+And sometimes you know, things like shipping, etc, can be prohibitive, making an electronic option, the only viable option, so to speak.
 So what is your opinion on this?
-Do you think screentime is is maligned, do you think it should be dropped for anybody under a certain age or mix?
+Do you think screen time is maligned, do you think it should be dropped for anybody under a certain age or mix?

 I don’t actually have a strong opinion on this.
 We know that.
 I mean, we know that research that screen time and focus don’t necessarily go together.
 Okay.
 They’re inversely correlated.
 In terms of visual focus, for example, for my son, if you have a screen in front of him, he’s able to converge his eyes better.
 So I think it depends on if your child is learning well, with screen time, go for it.